Jami Gertz: Career

 In 2000, Gertz took up a recurring role on the Fox hit Ally McBeal as Kimmy Bishop, John Cage's love interest.
 Gertz was nominated for an Emmy for Outstanding Guest Actress in a Comedy Series.
 She returned to this role in one more episode as a guest star in the show's final season in 2002.
 Also in 2002, she portrayed comedian Gilda Radner in the television movie Gilda Radner: It's Always Something.
 Gertz's character on Still Standing, Judy Miller, is named after a character Radner portrayed on Saturday Night Live.
 Still Standing, a television sitcom in which Gertz co-starred with Mark Addy and which originally aired from 2002 to 2006, was her longest-running and most successful television show to date.

-In 2003, Gertz starred as Brandy, a wanted criminal's girlfriend, in Undercover Christmas, and in 2005 Gertz played the lead role in the TV film Fighting the Odds: The Marilyn Gambrell Story.
+In 2003, Gertz starred as Brandi, a wanted criminal's girlfriend, in Undercover Christmas, and in 2005 Gertz played the lead role in the TV film Fighting the Odds: The Marilyn Gambrell Story.
 In 2009–10, she had a recurring role as Marlo Klein, wife of Ari Gold's newest business partner Andrew Klein, an agent at Miller-Gold Talent Agency, on HBO's Entourage.
 In 2011, she returned to broadcast television with a guest role in the Modern Family episode "Slow Down Your Neighbors".
-In 2011, she earned a producers' credit on the Academy Award-nominated film A Better Life, which was put in limited release throughout the month of June and early July before arriving on DVD in October.
+In 2011, she earned a producer's credit on the Academy Award-nominated film A Better Life, which was put in limited release throughout the month of June and early July before arriving on DVD in October.

-From 2012 to 2014, Gertz starred in the ABC sitcom The Neighbors in which she played the mother of a human family that moves into a neighborhood populated by residents from another planet.
+From 2012 to 2014, Gertz starred in the ABC sitcom The Neighbors, in which she played the mother of a human family that moves into a neighborhood populated by residents from another planet.

 Personal life

-Gertz has been married to billionaire business executive Tony Ressler since 1989.
-They have three sons: Oliver Jordan Ressler (born 1992), Nicholas Simon Ressler (born 1995), and Theo Ressler (born 1998).
+Gertz married private equity investor Tony Ressler in 1989.
+They have three sons.

 Gertz and her husband are members of the investment group led by Mark Attanasio which purchased the Milwaukee Brewers of Major League Baseball.
 Gertz-Ressler High Academy, a member of Alliance College-Ready Public Schools, is named for Gertz and her husband.
 They also became owners of the Atlanta Hawks of the National Basketball Association (NBA) in 2015.
-Gertz represented the Hawks in the NBA Draft Lottery for the 2018, 2019, and 2020 NBA drafts.
+Gertz represented the Hawks in the NBA draft lottery for the 2018, 2019 and 2020 NBA drafts.

-The Giving Back Fund named Gertz and her husband the number-one donor to charity of any celebrity in 2010.
+The Giving Back Fund named Gertz and her husband as the number-one donor to charity of any celebrity, in 2010.
 Gertz serves as a board director for the Melanoma Research Alliance, the largest nonprofit funder of melanoma research.